6 May 2018

-(Optional extra on the day: a fire kit to take home with you for £35)
+(Optional extra on the day: a Native Hands fire kit, handmade by Ruby, to take home with you for £35)

 Venue: we’ll be based in 70 acres of ancient coppiced woodland, on a family-run working farm.
 A peaceful and beautiful setting.
 Dernwood Farm, Waldron, Nr Heathfield, Sussex, TN21 0PN

 Making fire without matches, using the ancient techniques of percussion and friction, is a truly empowering thing to do.
 It seems to touch a primal part of us humans and it’s a thrill when the flames burst forth, every time.

 On this day-long course you’ll learn how to safely turn a spark or an ember into a fire that will hold its own.
 We’ll be using ancient percussive methods and also the timeless bow-drill friction method.